Yuan-Meng/personal_website/content/posts/perceptron.md

     return accuracies, W
 ```

-As you may have noticed from above, after each loop, we check the model accuracy, which is defined as # of correctly classified examples / # of samples classified.
+As you may have noticed from above, after each loop, we check the model accuracy, which is defined as # of correctly classified examples / # of examples classified.

 ```python3
 def compute_accuracy(W, images, labels):